Daniel-Eskandar/IMU-Based-Tracking-of-Objects/README.md

 ---
 ![](docs/figs/method_position.png)

-Abstract.
 Existing methods for inferring pose estimation from IMU measurements typically employ either multiple IMUs or integrate IMUs with additional sensors like cameras or LiDAR.
 Recent work involves data-driven approaches utilizing deep learning models such as CNNs and